-The bank nonperforming loans to gross loans (NPL) Ratio is calculated as defaulting loans (payments of interest and principal past due by 90 days or more) to total gross loans (total value of loan portfolio).
-The loan amount recorded as nonperforming includes the gross value of the loan as recorded on the balance sheet, not just the amount that is overdue.
+The non-performing bank loans to gross loans (NPL) Ratio is calculated as defaulting loans (payments of interest and principal past due by 90 days or more) to total gross loans (total value of loan portfolio).
+The loan amount recorded as non-performing includes the gross value of the loan as recorded on the balance sheet, not just the overdue amount.
 As this ratio increases, the possibility of insolvency in the banking sector also increases.